 In the 1830s, life for farm workers was hard and they could not bear more cuts to their pay.
 In Dorset they organised a union to fight back but this brought harsh punishments.
 People around the country campaigned and won the freedom of the Tolpuddle Martyrs.

 In 1834, farm workers in west Dorset formed a trade union.
 Unions were lawful and growing fast but six leaders of the union were arrested and sentenced to seven years’ transportation for taking an oath of secrecy.
-A massive protest swept across the country.
-Thousands of people marched through London and many more organised petitions and protest meetings to demand their freedom.
+The Tolpuddle Martyrs Museum tells the harrowing tale of the Martyrs arrest, trial and punishment, leading to the foundation of modern day trade unionism.